ibm-cloud-docs/vpc/about-confidential-computing.md

 - [Creating an instance by using the CLI](/docs/vpc?topic=vpc-creating-virtual-servers&interface=cli)

 See the [troubleshooting documentation](/docs/vpc?topic=vpc-hyper-protect-virtual-server-shutdown) or [get supoprt](/docs/vpc?topic=vpc-getting-help&interface=cli) if you have any problems with the instance.

+You can use [Terraform](/docs/vpc?topic=vpc-terraform-for-hyper-protect-virtual-servers-for-vpc) to automate operations with {{site.data.keyword.hpvs}} for VPC.

 ## Recovering or upgrading a {{site.data.keyword.hpvs}} for VPC instance by using {{site.data.keyword.vpc_short}} Snapshots.
 {: #recover-upgrade-hyper-protect-virtual-servers-for-vpc-using-snapshots}